 First, What NOT to Do

 When dealing with this bad smell from shower drain situation your first reaction may be to drown the drain in bleach, but DON’T!
 Many homeowners think the answer to getting rid of bad smells is by using excessive amounts of bleach.
 However, in this case, it is not the right solution (literally).
 Although it may help lessen the smell, pouring bleach down the shower drain may also damage the pipes and leave you with an even bigger mess.
 So, avoid the urge to use bleach in this situation.

 Remove the Strainer

 In order to do a deep clean on the drain, you’ll have to remove the strainer first.
-Since most shower strainers are connected using one or two Phillips screw, a Phillips screwdriver should be all you need to get this done.
+Since most shower strainers are connected using one or two Phillips screws, a Phillips screwdriver should be all you need to get this done.
 Once you remove the screw(s), lift the strainer up.
 You may need a flathead screwdriver or other tool (like a paint scraper) to do so.
-Now that you have access to the drain, let’s get rid of that odour.
+Now that you have access to the drain, let’s get rid of that odor.

 Scrub the Drain and Strainer

 After you remove the strainer (you might want a pair of rubber gloves for this) you will typically find a mixture of gunk (usually hair and soap scum) underneath it.
 For most people this is the really unpleasant part, remove any hair or debris that is lodged in the drain opening.
 Clean in and around the drain opening using warm, soapy water and a sponge.